 “With woman” is the literal meaning of the word midwife.

-That’s exactly how Katie Van Dreese, a certified nurse midwife at Marshfield Clinic, describes her role.
+That’s exactly how Katie Van Dreese, a certified nurse midwife with Marshfield Clinic Health System, describes her role.

 “We provide constant labor support so women feel confident in making choices about their birth.
 Water birth?
 Epidural?
 Natural?
 We guide you, but you make the decisions.
 It’s your birth experience,” Van Dreese said.